 Once you're out on the lake for a day of fishing, the last thing you want is to realize you left an important piece of gear (or your lunch) back on shore.

-It is important that you get freshwater fish on ice as fast as you can if you want them to keep well.
-And if you bring a cooler with built in rod holders like this one from ENGEL USA, you can even free up your hands.
+It's important that you get freshwater fish on ice as fast as you can if you want them to keep.
+If you bring a cooler with built-in rod holders like this one from ENGEL USA, you can even free up your hands.

 Give yourself an edge and catch more fish using a bit of technology.
 A good depth finder helps you pick the right spot.
 A fish finder gives you even more advantage (many units can do both).